 - introduction of the Basic Instrument Rating and removal of the En-Route IR,

-- extensive updates to the TK syllabus and LOs,
+- minor updates to the TK syllabus and LOs,

 In 2021 and 2022 major changes in the EU regulatory framework were introduced as regards Fuel Management and also All Weather Operations.
-ECQB 2022 amendment 4 contains some amendments that partly address the Fuel Management provisions, where these can be applied in the same manner as per the previous fuel policy.
+ECQB 2022 Amendment 4 contains some amendments that partly address the Fuel Management provisions, where these can be applied in the same manner as per the previous fuel policy.
 This same approach is applied for ECQB 2024 – please refer to the Downloads Section below.

 The TK Syllabus Comparison Documents are made available for information purposes only.
 While every care has been taken in preparing the content of the TK Syllabus Comparison Documents to avoid errors, EASA makes no warranty as to the accuracy, completeness, or currency of its content.
 EASA shall not be liable for any kind of damages or other claims or demands incurred as a result of incorrect, insufficient, or invalid data, or arising out of or in connection with the use, copying or display of the content, to the extent permitted by European and national laws.
 The information contained in the Documents should not be construed as legal advice.